Zhu Rongji: Contributions to socialist market economy

-Zhu's next task was to deal with China's four colossal state-owned banks, which had accumulated billions of dollars in nonperforming loans due to profligate local lending to unprofitable state-owned enterprises (SOEs).
+Zhu's next task was to deal with the PRC's four colossal state-owned banks, which had accumulated billions of dollars in nonperforming loans due to profligate local lending to unprofitable state-owned enterprises (SOEs).
 He quarantined these bad loans in newly created "asset-management companies", and recapitalized the banks through government bonds in a restructuring strategy.
 After his promotion to premier in 1998, Zhu saved the biggest SOEs and allowed thousands of other small and medium-sized firms and factories to go under, assuming that new growth in the private sector could alleviate any surge of unemployment.
 This strategy resulted in millions of workers losing their "iron rice bowl" guarantees of cradle-to-grave employment, health care benefits, and pensions.
 Zhu challenged managers to base salaries on performance and market competitiveness and made profitability and productivity determining factors in managerial and executive promotions within surviving SOEs.

-Zhu abolished Foreign Exchange Certificates in 1994, which China had used as a parallel currency system for foreigners.
+Zhu abolished Foreign Exchange Certificates in 1994, which the PRC had used as a parallel currency system for foreigners.

 All these economic reform efforts by Zhu did not dismantle the state sector, but streamlined it with the goal of accomplishing Deng's new form of marketized socialism.
-Although many in the West were skeptical when Deng announced that he would pursue "socialism with Chinese characteristics," Zhu's reforms helped increase China's wealth and power while leaving it under the firm grip of the Communist Party.
+Although many in the West were skeptical when Deng announced that he would pursue "socialism with Chinese characteristics", Zhu's reforms helped increase the PRC's wealth and power while leaving it under the firm grip of the Communist Party.

-Zhu also had an important role in reducing inflation.
+Zhu also had an important role in reducing inflation, He successfully achieved this goal by reducing the inflation rate from 24.3% in 1994 to −0.8% in 1998.